How To Cook Couscous

 Instructions

-- In a large pot, add the stock of choice and on medium heat, bring to the boil.
+- In a large pot, add the chicken broth and place over medium heat.
+Bring it to the boil.

-- Once boiling, reduce to a simmer and add the olive oil and sea salt and mix well.
-Add the dry couscous and allow to cook for 1-2 minutes before removing from the heat.
-Allow the couscous to sit for 5-6 minutes, until most of the liquid has been absorbed.
+- Once boiling, reduce to a simmer, add the olive oil and salt, and mix well.
+Add the dry couscous and cook for 1-2 minutes before removing from the heat.
+Allow the couscous to sit for 5-6 minutes or until most of the liquid has been absorbed.

-- While this is happening, lightly microwave or steam your diced vegetables until just tender.
-Set aside.
+- While this is happening, saute the vegetables in a skillet until tender.

 Notes